 Vehicle-to-Vehicle (V2V)

-Vehicle-to-vehicle (V2V) bidirectional charging allows one EV to charge the other; stored energy in DC is converted to AC and is again converted when charging another electric vehicle to DC to allow the electric vehicle’s battery to store the energy.
+Vehicle-to-vehicle (V2V) bidirectional charging allows one EV to charge another; stored DC energy is converted to AC and then back to DC when charging another EV, allowing the EV’s battery to store the energy.

 Vehicle-to-Vehicle (V2V) is ideal for businesses with lots of electric vehicles, businesses or individuals with multiple electric vehicles, and homeowners with two or more electric vehicles; this is because using Vehicle-to-Vehicle (V2V) bidirectional charging allows the vehicles to charge each other.